srajan3012/Squirrel/README.md

     cd bld
     export CC=~/AFL/afl-gcc
     export CXX=~/AFL/afl-g++
+    sudo apt-get install tcl
     ../configure # You can also turn on debug flag if you want to find assertion make
+    # in case any error, check if bld/sqlite3.h is empty.
+    # If yes, delete it and repeat above two steps i.e. ../configure and make
+    # If error persists, Delete bld folder and repeat ../configure and make

     # MySQL/PostgreSQL/MariaDB
     cd Squirrel/DBNAME/docker/